klippa-app/react-native-klippa-scanner-sdk/README.md

         // Whether the camera automatically saves the images to the camera roll.
 Default true. (iOS version 0.4.2 and up only)
         StoreImagesToCameraRoll: true,

-        // The threshold sensitive the motion detection is. (lower value is higher sensitivity).
+        // The threshold sensitive the motion detection is. (lower value is higher sensitivity, default 200).
         ImageMovingSensitivityiOS: 200,
     });
 });